micropython/micropython/README.md

 - `py` Core Python implementation, including compiler, runtime, and core library.
 - `shared-bindings` Shared definition of Python modules, their docs and backing C APIs.
 Ports must implement the C API to support the corresponding module.
+- `shared-module` Shared implementation of Python modules that may be based on `common-hal`.
 - `tests` Test framework and test scripts.
 - `tools` Various tools, including the pyboard.py module.